Tejasava/Tejasava/README.md

   ## 🌱 Projects
 - First project ->Tic-Tac-Toe by using java.
-- Secode project->Snake Game by using java.
+- Second project->Snake Game by using java.

   ## 📚 Education